bushrat011899/ES-MAME-Scraper/README.md

 Where ROM is either a directory or file, specify using -p flag (-p for folder, leave out for file) -d Is used to output debug info.

+After the script is run it dumps the information into a XML file (gamelist.xml) in the same directory as the script that EmulationStation can use.

 Examples:

 ```